 Sundays on Broadway and guest curator Wendy Perron present an evening of dance and film by Aileen Passloff.

 The evening features five works choreographed by Passloff, including He Dreams of Small Battles, a work dedicated to her mentor James Waring, Measuring, Veni, Nocturne for Bob, and The Interview, a new solo performed by Passloff.
-Dancers include Chelsea Ainsworth, Louis Benkelman, Andy Chapman, and Charlotte Hendrickson.
+Dancers include Chelsea Ainsworth, Louise Benkelman, Andy Chapman, Charlotte Hendrickson, and Aaron Moses Robin.
 Passloff will also share excerpts of two films by Marta Renzi: Arthur and Aileen, which documents the rehearsal process between Arthur Aviles and Passloff, and Her Magnum Opus, featuring Passloff as the central character with footage of her performing Table Dance and dancing in Remy Charlip’s April and December.
 Yvonne Rainer will also join the evening to share a few words about Passloff’s solo Tea at the Palaz of Hoon (1959) and the impact it had on her.

 537 Broadway, #3